Linuxbrew/brew/share/doc/homebrew/Analytics.md

 ![Aggregate user analytics](images/analytics.png)

-It is impossible for Google to match a Homebrew analytics user ID to any other Google Analytics user ID.
+As far as we can tell it would be impossible Google to match the randomly generated Homebrew-only analytics user ID to any other Google Analytics user ID.
 If Google turned evil the only thing they could do would be to lie about anonymising IP addresses and attempt to match users based on IP addresses.

-## When?
+## When/Where?
-Homebrew's analytics are sent throughout Homebrew's execution to Google Analytics.
+Homebrew's analytics are sent throughout Homebrew's execution to Google Analytics over HTTPS.

+## Who?
+Homebrew's analytics are accessible to Homebrew's current maintainers.
+Contact @mikemcquaid if you are a maintainer and need access.

 ## How?
 The code is viewable in https://github.com/Homebrew/brew/blob/master/Library/Homebrew/utils/analytics.rb and https://github.com/Homebrew/brew/blob/master/Library/Homebrew/utils/analytics.sh.
 They are done in a separate background process and fail fast to avoid delaying any execution.
 They will fail immediately and silently if you have no network connection.